 This is what Christ did.
 He came preaching “The Kingdom of God is at hand “.
 He was the revolutionary creating a new constituency of a new constitution called The New Covenant.
 The book of Hebrews says “this was first spoken by the Lord and confirmed by those who heard it.”
 He spoke first something different from the old covenant a new message to a new people.
 Such are we who are this new constituency being ingredients of The New Covenant founded on better promises than the old covenant.
 (Hebrews 8.6)

 And the proof that it is something new and distinguishable different?
 Christ said “All the law and the prophets were till John.
-Now the Kingdom is preached and all are entering”.
+The Kingdom is preached now all are entering”.
 With these words He drew the proverbial line in the sand between His Kingdom and the kingdom of Israel and Jerusalem on earth.
 He was the demarcation line between the old Jewish kingdom and the new Covenant Kingdom of God in Christ that “cometh not with observation”.
-(Luke 17.22)
+(Luke 17.22) This is the “new wine in new wine skins” different from the old wine of the old covenant and it’s kingdom

 The phrase “The Kingdom of God is at hand” started then and was never retracted.
-A covenant is not in force till the death of the testator.
-Christ went to the cross for this cause.
-With His death the heirs receive their inheritance and need not wait for another saving.
+A covenant is not in force till the death of the testator”.
+He came with irreversible results.
+Christ went to the cross for this cause, not to go again.
+With His death the heirs receive their inheritance and need not wait for another act to do so.

 The New Covenant is emphatically in force.
-(Hebrews 9+).
+He took away the old covenant.
+Fulfilling it for the New.
+(Hebrews 10.9).
 The old reached its culmination to bring us to the New.
 Christ is the sole mediator for this New creation and needs no help from the prophets of the old whom He replaced.

 Peter said of the prophets “Of this salvation the prophets have inquired and searched carefully, who prophesied of the grace that would come to you, To them it was revealed that, not to themselves, but to us[b] they were ministering the things”.
-Here distinguishing the two covenants.
+Here distinguishing the two covenants speaking of something that was coming that they didn’t have.
+And Christ came for the expiration of their words.
+They speak of nothing past Christ’s coming in the flesh.

 “All (of the old) law and the prophets were till John”?
 Christ introduces a new constitution for a new constituency of those born with ingredients of the Word and of the Spirit.
+Written on the heart and not stones like the 10 commandments.
 “He came to His own and His own did not accept Him, but to as many as receive Him, to them He gave power to become His Children, even to those who believe in His name.
 And also “of those born among women there is none greater than John the baptist.
 But he who is least in the New Covenant Kingdom is greater than he.”
 Who?
 John the Baptist or any other prophet for John was the greatest of them.

 So “The New Covenant” people, are different from the old.
 A new people with a new make up, distinguishably different from the old.
 The old was written on tablets of stone and the New on tablets of the heart.
 (2 Corinthians 3.3)